KomodoPlatform/developer-docs/docs/basic-docs/smart-chains/smart-chain-setup/smart-chain-customizations.md

 The verushash feature serves as a proof of concept for adding support for additional mining algorithms.

-We are currently testing methods to support compatibility for `ac_staked`, but this feature is not yet recommended for external testing.
+The Komodo team is currently testing methods to support compatibility for `ac_staked`, but this feature is not yet recommended for external testing.

 ## ac_veruspos